tal-amir/sparse-approximation-gsm/README.md

 https://www.mosek.com/downloads/

 Mosek requires a **user licence**.
 A personal academic licence can be requested [here](https://www.mosek.com/license/request/personal-academic/), and is normally sent immediately by email.
 The attached `mosek.lic` file should be placed in a directory called `mosek` under the user's home directory.
 For example:
 * Windows: `c:\users\_userid_\mosek\mosek.lic`
 * Unix / Linux / OS X: `/home/_userid_/mosek/mosek.lic`

 The following Matlab command adds Mosek to the path:
 `>> addpath('C:\Program Files\Mosek\9.1\toolbox\r2015aom');`

-The ode that compares our method with other methods requires the _Yalmip_ modeling toolbox.
+The code that compares our method with other methods requires the _Yalmip_ modeling toolbox.
 Yalmip can be downloaded [here](https://yalmip.github.io/download/) and placed in an arbitrary folder.
 To add Yalmip to the path:
 `>> addpath(genpath('C:\Dropbox\Temp\YALMIP'));`

 Input & output arguments
 ------------------------
+**Input:**
 `A` - Matrix of size n x d
 `y` - Column vector in R^n
 `k` - Target sparsity level 1 < k < d

+**Output:**
 `x_sol` - Estimated solution of (P0)